strategyobject/so-training-react-app/README.md

 # so-training-react-app
-An exercise app for the so training
+An exercise app for the so training.